AI-ffinity/nmr_tutorials/TOPSPIN/Topspin_Installation.md

 9. Your installation is complete!

-> ![NOTE]
-> Sometimes Topspin can not start because of the error "Failed to connect to a data server".
+> **Note:** Sometimes Topspin can not start because of the error "Failed to connect to a data server".
 To us, the reasons are yet unknown, but perhaps they have something to di with the network and firewall configuration.
 If this happens, simply turn *off* your internet connection while starting TopSpin.
 Turn it back on once the GUI is loaded.
+{: .admonition .note}